If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 3. Gather your appraiser education course completion certificates.

-4. Be ready to answer legal background questions and provide documents, if needed.
+4. Be ready to answer legal background questions and provide documents if needed.

-How to apply for the exam
+Apply for the exam online

 Mail a completed Real Estate Appraiser Certification Application and the following documents to the address shown on the application: